Yandex Cloud

 4. Select the profile where you want to add an exclusion rule.

-5. In the left-hand menu, go to the Exclusion rules tab and click Create exception rule.
-In the window that opens:
+5. In the left-hand menu, select Exclusion rules and click Create exception rule.

 • All rules: Exclusion will apply to all rules.

-• Selected rules: Exclusion will apply to the selected rules.
+• Selected rules: Exclusion will apply to the specified rules.
+Click Add rules and select the rules that trigger false positives.

 • All traffic: Rule will apply to all traffic.